Apollo Energy Systems: Transformer 1

 Billed as the world's first full sized luxury electric car for people of vision, the target for the first year of production was 2,500 vehicles.
 The first production run of six vehicles was handled by Creative Industries of Detroit.
 Robert R. Aronson, who had developed a fast charge battery in the '60s, said that it had taken every dollar that he could beg or borrow to finally be ready to unveil the Transformer I. The two-door electric car was a modified GM Chevrolet Chevelle.
 Long time friend Arthur Godfrey drove the first Transformer I at a press conference at the Raleigh House in Southfield, Michigan on May 14, 1975.
 Powered by a 180-volt tri-polar lead cobalt battery, the Transformer I had a cruising range of 75 miles at 55 mph, and a top speed of 80 mph, according to company literature.
 The Transformer I made an appearance at the Greater Los Angeles Auto Show in January 1977.

-EFP also offered a mobile power plant which was a gasoline engine on a trailer that could be used to charge the batteries on long distance trips, eliminating the need to stop and recharge the batteries.
+EFP also offered a mobile power plant which was a gasoline engine on a trailer that could be used to charge the batteries on long-distance trips, eliminating the need to stop and recharge the batteries.
 It was created by Richard McClean of Wolverine Diesel in Traverse City, Michigan.

-New EFP personalities

-On September 8, 1976, violinist Yehudi Menuhin took delivery of possibly the first Transformer I at Highgate Village in London, England.
-In October 1976, actor Lloyd Bridges took delivery of a Transformer I at his Westwood home, which marked the premiere showing of the vehicle on the west coast.
-Another Transformer I was supposedly shipped to the Shah of Iran.
-It was about at this time that famed car designer Henry Lauve joined the EFP team as did former John DeLorean exec.
-Bob Manion, and GM exec.
-John Shea as well as Sir Jon Samuel.